-The accompanying consolidated and combined financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP").
-Any reference in these notes to applicable guidance is meant to refer to GAAP as found in the Accounting Standards Codification ("ASC") and

-Accounting Standards Updates ("ASUs") promulgated by the Financial Accounting Standards Board ("FASB").
-All intercompany accounts and transactions have been eliminated in consolidation and combination.
+The accompanying consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP").
+Any reference in these notes to applicable guidance is meant to refer to GAAP as found in the Accounting Standards Codification ("ASC") and Accounting Standards Updates ("ASUs") promulgated by the Financial Accounting Standards Board ("FASB").
+All intercompany accounts and transactions have been eliminated in consolidation.

-In the opinion of management, the accompanying consolidated and combined financial statements include all normal and recurring adjustments (which consist primarily of accruals, estimates and assumptions that impact the financial statements) considered necessary to present fairly:
+In the opinion of management, the accompanying consolidated financial statements include all normal and recurring adjustments (which consist primarily of accruals, estimates and assumptions that impact the financial statements) considered necessary to present fairly:

-- the Company's financial position as of December 31, 2022 and December 31, 2021; - the Company's results of operations and cash flows for the twelve months ended December 31, 2022 and for the period from January 30, 2021 through December 31, 2021; and - the Predecessor's results of operations and cash flows for the period from January 1, 2021 through January 29, 2021.
+- the Company's financial position as of December 31, 2023 and December 31, 2022; and - the Company's results of operations and cash flows for the years ended December 31, 2023 and December 31, 2022.